On links of vertices in simplicial $d$-complexes embeddable in the euclidean $2d$-space: Links in Link-complexes

-\section{links in link-complexes}
+\section{Links in Link-complexes}

-In this section we prove our main theorem on the possible link-complexes of vertices of a $d$-complex realized in $2d$-space.
-This theorem gives an obstruction for embeddebility of complexes in euclidean spaces based on the complexity of the intersections of link-complexes of vertices.
+In this section we prove our main theorem on the possible link-complexes of vertices of a $d$-complex PL embedded into the euclidean $2d$-space.
+This theorem gives an obstruction for embeddability of complexes in euclidean spaces based on the complexity of the intersections of link-complexes of vertices.

 Let $c \in C(K)$ be a simplicial chain.
 Whenever $c$ is defined in a link-complex $L(v)$ (i.e., $|c| \subset |L(v)| \subset |K|$) then we have a singular chain ${\iota_v}_\sharp(c)$, which is an embedding of the carrier of $c$ into $S(v)$.
 Recall that for every vertex $v$, $S(v)$ is a $(2d-1)$-sphere around $v$, which bounds a ball $B(v)$ centered at $v$.
-We assume the balls are so small that image of $\iota$ inside the ball $B(v)$ (and in a slightly larger ball) is linear and consists of a single connected component.
+We assume the balls are so small that the embedding inside the preimage of the ball $B(v)$ (and of a slightly larger ball) is linear and the image inside the ball consists of a single connected component.